James Corden: 2011–2014: One Man, Two Guvnors

 In February 2011, Corden presented the 2011 Brit Awards.
 In March, Corden reprised his Gavin & Stacey role as Smithy in a Red Nose Day sketch for the charity telethon Comic Relief.
 The sketch included appearances by then UK Prime Minister Gordon Brown, JLS, Paul McCartney, and Justin Bieber.
-The show also saw the first appearance of his Carpool Karaoke sketch, which saw him singing songs with pop star George Michael while driving around London.
+The show also featured the first appearance of his Carpool Karaoke sketch, in which he sang songs with pop star George Michael while driving around London.
 In 2011, he appeared in The Three Musketeers.

 Starting in June 2011, Corden played the lead role in the hit comedy play One Man, Two Guvnors.
 The play was cinecast worldwide as part of the National Theatre Live cinecasts, and transferred from the National Theatre to the West End after touring.
 The show received universal critical acclaim and won Best Play at the Evening Standard Theatre Awards for 2011.
 The Guardian deemed it "A triumph of visual and verbal comedy.
 One of the funniest productions in the National's history."
 The Daily Telegraph described it as "the feelgood hit of the Summer"; while The Independent called it a "massive hit", and the Evening Standard "a surefire hit".

 Corden made a cameo appearance in the music video for the single "Mama Do the Hump" by Rizzle Kicks, released in December 2011, which reached No. 2 in the charts.
 In April 2012, One Man, Two Guvnors transferred to Broadway, with Corden continuing to play the lead.
 In June 2012, he won the Tony Award for Best Performance by a Leading Actor in a Play for his performance.

 In February 2012, Corden hosted the Brit Awards for the third time.
 Corden starred as the Baker in the Disney film adaptation of the musical Into the Woods (2014).
 In 2015, Corden narrated Roald Dahl's Esio Trot, a BBC television film adaptation of Roald Dahl's classic novel.
 Adapted by Richard Curtis and co-starring Dustin Hoffman and Judi Dench, it was broadcast on BBC One on 1 January 2015.
 In 2016, he appeared in the animated comedy film Trolls as Biggie, a chubby friendly Troll.

-For his next project, Corden teamed up with friend and fellow Gavin & Stacey star Mathew Baynton to create, write and star in The Wrong Mans, a six-part comedy-thriller for BBC Two.
+For his next project, Corden teamed up with friend and fellow Gavin & Stacey star Mathew Baynton to create, write, and star in The Wrong Mans, a six-part comedy-thriller for BBC Two.
 The premiere was in September 2013.
-The series was co-produced by online television provider Hulu in the United States and it began airing in November 2013.
+The series was co-produced by online television provider Hulu in the United States, and it began airing in November 2013.